Garry Burns: Burns v Dye (2008)

-Background: Mr Burns alleged that while living in a public housing block, he had been abused and harassed by his neighbor, Mr Dye, because of his sexuality.
-Burns submitted a complaint to the Anti-Discrimination Board which referred the complaint to the Administrative Decisions Tribunal.
+Background: Mr. Burns alleged that, while living in a public housing block, he had been abused and harassed by his neighbor, Mr. Dye, because of his sexuality.

-Arguments: Burns accused Dye of discriminatory behavior including multiple accounts of verbal abuse, homophobic graffiti and smearing faeces and urine by his front door.
+Arguments: Burns accused Dye of discriminatory behavior, including multiple accounts of verbal abuse, homophobic graffiti, and smearing faeces and urine by his front door.
 Dye acknowledged that he used the terms "faggot" and "poofter" in relation to Burns, but argued that they are part of popular vernacular as general terms of insult, rather than having a meaning exclusively related to homosexuality.
-The terms were likened to the use of "bastard" which previously referred to a person born outside of marriage, but has become a general insult.
+The terms were likened to the use of "bastard", which previously referred to a person born outside of marriage, but has become a general insult.

-Judgments: The Tribunal found that verbal abuse occurring in an open hallway constituted a form of public communication because it could be overheard by other residents and guests.
-However, it did not meet the required threshold for incitement because Dye was so visibly drunk he did not "enjoy any position of respect or influence".
+Judgments: The Tribunal found that verbal abuse occurring in an open hallway constituted a form of public communication because other residents and guests could overhear it.
+However, it did not meet the required threshold for incitement because Dye was so visibly drunk that he did not "enjoy any position of respect or influence".
 The Tribunal found that Dye had drawn a large penis on Burns' front door with the words "fag lives here, faggots should die", which breached anti-vilification law because it was considered public communication, and met the requirement for incitement because it promoted killing homosexuals.
 The depositing of faeces and urine on Burns' doorstep did not constitute vilification because even if it constituted public communication, it was not directly linked to Burns' sexuality.
-The Tribunal ordered Dye send a letter of apology to Burns and pay him $1,000.
+The Tribunal ordered Dye to send an apology letter to Burns and pay him $1,000.

 A minority Tribunal member, Antony Silvia, argued that all allegations had been proven and that Burns should have been awarded $15,000.
 Burns stated that the judgement was a bittersweet victory.
 He said: I'm a good person, I'm a decent person, I want to make society a better place for people.
 I don't want people put in boxes, put on the mantelpiece and knocked off by those who have hatred in their hearts.